 Imagine an inspiring, high-impact idea that needs the support of a global community.
 Our winner will have that kind of ambitious wish — and the vision, pragmatism and leadership to make it come true.

-Nomination for the TED Prize happens two ways: Nominate yourself and make a wish, or nominate someone else and we'll communicate with them about how their ideas could manifest into a wish.
-All nominations are read by our team and researched in detail.
+All nominations for the TED Prize are researched by our team in detail.
 We actively consider about 100 nominees, and the 15 most promising wishes are presented to a panel of leading members of the TED community, who select the year's winning wish.
 Our team works with the winner on the execution plan for their wish, and on presenting the idea in a compelling TED Talk.
 The TED Prize winner speaks at the annual TED Conference, revealing their wish to the community — and to the world.

 The TED Prize was born out of the visions offered onstage at the TED Conference for how change can happen in the world, one idea at a time.
 The TED Prize was first awarded in 2005, to Robert Fischell (who wished for new cures to brain disorders), Edward Burtynsky (who wished for a global conversation about sustainability), and Bono (who wished for a social movement of activism for Africa).
 Since then, the TED Prize has been awarded to a diverse list of innovative leaders, ranging from author Dave Eggers to oceanographer Sylvia Earle to space archaeologist Sarah Parcak.
 At its inception, the TED Prize award was $100,000, along with full access to the TED community’s range of talent and expertise; in 2013, it was expanded to a $1 million award, to help the winner quickly build capacity for carrying out their ambitious wish.